CompuTec/computec-docs/docs/processforce/user-guide/item-details/item-classifications.md

 # Item Classifications

-The Item Classification function allows the user to define specific classifications with its name and code, for example, corrosive, toxic, and non-toxic.
-Classifications can be grouped.
+In inventory management, item classifications help categorize products based on specific attributes such as corrosive, toxic, or non-toxic.
+This feature enables better organization, compliance, and streamlined processes.
+Additionally, classifications can be grouped for enhanced management and reporting.

 ---

 ## Item Classifications

+To access Item Classifications, navigate to:

 :::note Path
     Administration → Setup → Item Details → Item Classification
 :::

-In this form, you can define a specific classification.
-You can also choose on what kind of documents a specific classification can be used (by checking a corresponding checkbox).
+Item classifications allow users to define unique names and codes for categorizing items.
+Users can also specify which documents a classification applies to by selecting the corresponding checkbox.

 ![Item Classifications](./media/item-classifications/item-classification.webp)

 ## Item Classification Groups

+To access Item Classification Groups, navigate to:

 :::note Path
     Administration → Setup → Item Details → Item Classification Groups
 :::

-The Item Classification Group function allows the user to create groups of item classifications, for example, EU Classifications.
+To further streamline inventory organization, users can group related classifications under Item Classification Groups.
+For example, regulatory frameworks like EU Classifications can be structured into predefined groups for easy reference.

 ![Classification Group](./media/item-classifications/item-classification-group.webp)

 ## Item Classification Assigning

 Once created, classification can be assigned to an item in the Item Details form, Classifications tab.

-By clicking a second column and then a circle displayed within a field, a classification may be chosen:
+**Steps to Assign a Classification**:

+1. Navigate to the second column.
+2. Click the circle icon that appears in the field.
+3. Choose the appropriate classification from the list.

 ![Classification Assigning](./media/item-classifications/assigning-classification.webp)

-A chosen classification can be assigned to a specific document type by checking a checkbox in a related column.
+Classifications can also be linked to specific document types by selecting the checkbox in the related column, ensuring seamless integration into various workflows.

+---